Aid for minority mothers: Wichita Birth Justice Society

 WICHITA, Kan.
-(KSNW)– A new non-profit is helping women of color eliminate the alarmingly high rates of babies and mothers dying during childbirth.
+(KSNW) – A new non-profit is helping women of color eliminate the alarmingly high rates of babies and mothers dying during childbirth.
 Sapphire Garcia is the founder of this new local non-profit, Wichita Birth Justice Society.
-She says although there have been other organizations that have done something similar in the past her focus is to help black and brown women in the 67214-zip code.
+She says that although other organizations have done something similar in the past, her focus is to help Black and brown women in the 67214-zip code.

-The idea of the organization began after Garcia, unfortunately, experienced the loss of her own child.
+The idea of the organization began after Garcia, unfortunately, experienced the loss of her child.
 That is when she decided to do something about it.
-Adding in Wichita, there are not many affordable resources for minority women to get aid during or after their pregnancy, and having a baby in the 316 area she says can often be stressful or overwhelming.
+Adding in Wichita, there are few affordable resources for minority women to get aid during or after their pregnancy.
+She says it can often be stressful or overwhelming.

-The new Wichita Birth Justice Society opened its doors to the public this week and hopes to meet the needs of several Wichita women.
-To benefit from this resource Garcia is asking for people to make a reservation beforehand.
+The new Wichita Birth Justice Society opened its doors to the public this week and hoped to meet the needs of several Wichita women.
+To benefit from this resource, Garcia asks people to make a reservation beforehand.

 For more information, you can click here.